A message from the campus:|

 Last updated: 3/5/2015 11:33:00 AM ET

-After reading the instructions and the graduate catalog, please complete the online application as thoroughly as possible.
+Please read the instructions and complete the online application as thoroughly as possible.
 Your failure to provide complete, accurate, and truthful information on this application may be grounds to deny or withdraw your admission, or dismiss you after enrollment.